SedenCanpolat/Treasure-Hunt/README.md

 ![0817-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/ef96054a-2af0-499f-baa4-dc5075536f82)

 **Seden Canpolat**: I worked as the lead developer.
-I did coding and worked on the story, game design, audio, and UI.
+I did the coding and worked on the story, game design, audio, and UI.
  In terms of coding, I worked on:
 - Transition system
 - Scene management